hslatman/tailscale-balena-block/README.md

 ## (Potential) Improvements

-* Provide Docker image for the block
+[x] Provide Docker image for the block
-* Be smarter when TAILSCALE_KEY is not yet set in Balena
-* Provide additional configuration options
+[ ] Be smarter when TAILSCALE_KEY is not yet set in Balena [ ] Provide additional configuration options
-    * subnet routing
+    [ ] subnet routing
-    * ...
+    [ ] ...
-* Expose some tags in Tailscale?
+[ ] Expose some tags in Tailscale?
-* Expose some tags in Balena?
+[ ] Expose some tags in Balena?
-* Support kernel networking (instead of just userspace; also see [hslatman/tailscale-balena-rpi](https://github.com/hslatman/tailscale-balena-rpi))
+[ ] Support kernel networking (instead of just userspace; also see [hslatman/tailscale-balena-rpi](https://github.com/hslatman/tailscale-balena-rpi))
-* Some easy way for checking that Tailscale tunnel works?
+[ ] Some easy way for checking that Tailscale tunnel works?
-* A way to refresh/reauth tailscaled state on command?
+[ ] A way to refresh/reauth tailscaled state on command?
-* ...

 ## Legal